-Alternating movement with stillness is a fundamental principle of spiritual exploration.
-See how you incorporate it into your practice and increase your success.
+Alternating movement with stillness is a fundamental principle of spiritual exploration that will increase your success.
+See how you incorporate this tactic into your practice.

 The most powerful tools are often the simplest.
 Creating a routine involving periods of movement and silence will accelerate your progress.
 You can alternate action and rest with almost any spiritual practice.
 It doesn’t matter the subject.